-Trash bags: Each room needs to have the trash gathered and thrown away, so make sure you have those.
-We love the Glad Trash Bags with Antimicrobial Odor Protection, because kids (and teens).
+- Trash bags: Each room needs to have the trash gathered and thrown away, so make sure you have those.
+We love the Glad Trash Bags with Antimicrobial Odor Protection, because of kids (and teens).
 And no one wants to smell last night’s dinner, or the bathroom garbage, am I right?
-And also?
-The Grips The Can technology.
-Game changer, people.

-Disinfecting wipes: Let’s be honest.
+- Disinfecting wipes: Let’s be honest.
 The kids love using these, and I love being able to just grab, wipe, and throw all those germs and grime in the trash.
 And you know it’s killing those viruses + germs when you’re using Clorox Disinfecting Wipes.
-And they’re perfect for all surfaces, including stainless steal, finished hardwood, mirrors and glass.
+And they’re perfect for all surfaces, including stainless steel, finished hardwood, mirrors, and glass.

-Multi-surface cleaner: Some tasks are just to large for disinfecting wipes, so another thing you’re going to want is a great multi-surface cleaner.
+- Multi-surface cleaner: Some tasks are just too large for disinfecting wipes, so another thing you’re going to want is a great multi-surface cleaner.
 We LOVE the Pine Sol Lemon – cleans + deodorizes, leaving the whole house smelling fresh and clean!
 Plus it also cuts through tough grease, grime, and dirt on multiple surfaces (cleans floors, sinks, counter, stoves, bathtubs, showers, tile, and more).
-So for those rooms that require mopping, or cleaning appliances, this is perfect to have in your arsenal.
+So for those rooms that require mopping or cleaning appliances, this is perfect to have in your arsenal.

 Do you have any other cleaning tips + tricks to add?
 We’d love to hear them!
 Leave us a comment, and happy cleaning + list check-off-ing! 😉

 This is a sponsored conversation written by me on behalf of Clorox.
 The opinions and text are all mine.